27 Non-Touristy Things to Do in San Francisco

 Photos by Alex Lau

-Learn about Asian American history in Chinatown
+23. Learn about Asian American history in Chinatown

-Immigrants from China and throughout Asia have been an important part of San Francisco’s history from the beginning.
+Immigrants from China and throughout Asia have been an important part of San Francisco’s history from the city’s beginnings.
 There are few better places to learn about this community’s history than the city’s historic Chinatown, which was founded in 1848.
 Although easy to explore on your own, it’s worth it to join a walking tour with volunteer-led San Francisco City Tours (which does guided tours throughout the city) or a food tour with Stretchy Pants.
 Both are led by local experts who will share the area’s history as you visit iconic landmarks, such as the Golden Gate Fortune Cookie Factory or the Dragon Gate.

-However, much of the present-day Chinese and Chinese American community’s activity is actually centered around Clement Street in the Richmond neighborhood.
+However, much of the present-day Chinese and Chinese American community’s activity is centered around Clement Street in the Richmond neighborhood.
 Sometimes dubbed the city’s “new Chinatown,” this area is home to a myriad of Asian and Asian American shops, groceries, and restaurants, like the popular dim sum spot Hong Kong Lounge.

-Soak and relax at a day spa in Japantown
+24. Soak and relax at a day spa in Japantown

-In this small enclave of Japanese and Japanese American culture, there are of course ramen restaurants and quirky shops, but one not-to-miss highlight is Kabuki Springs.
+In this small enclave of Japanese and Japanese American culture, there are ramen restaurants and quirky shops, of course—but one not-to-miss highlight is Kabuki Springs.
 In operation since 1968, this day spa is similar to the sentos (public bathhouses) found throughout Japan, complete with hot and cold pools, saunas, and steam rooms.

-Shop independent and local
+25. Shop independent and local

 • Neighborhood: Various